Posted 6 years ago

 Vietri is famous for its production of tin-glazed pottery.

-This is a scene of the town of Vietri painted by Landi 'o7.
+This is a scene of the tourist town of nearby Positano painted by Landi 'o7.

 On the reverse is the name of the studio: Romolo Apicella.